Master of Arts in International Relations (MAIR) Program

 GVPT 708: Seminar in International Relations Theory

-GVPT 761: Seminar in International Political Economy
+GVPT 761: International Political Economy

-GVPT 803: Seminar in International Political Organization
+GVPT 803: Seminar in International Political Organizations

 GVPT 622: Quantitative Methods of Political Science

-Abstract: This seminar focuses on the challenges of economic and political development facing many countries in Africa, the Middle East, and Asia with particular attention to how international economic and security conditions affect national economic development, democratization, and political stability.
-Topics including MNC operations, the challenges of developing strong export markets, globalization and development, reliance on natural resources for development, the role of foreign aid in development, and the impact of civil war and international security threats on development.
+Abstract: This seminar examines the challenges of economic and political development facing many countries in Africa, the Middle East, and Asia with particular attention to how international economic and security conditions affect national economic development, democratization, and political stability.
+Topics including MNC operations, the challenges of developing strong export markets, globalization and development, reliance on natural resources for development, role of foreign aid in development, and the impact of civil war and international security threats on development.

 GVPT 879: The Political Economy of International Power and Security Policy

 Abstract: This seminar will focus on the inter-relationships between economic and military power in international relations.
-Topics to be covered will include the relationship between international trade and investment ties and international conflict, the use of economic sanctions to pressure governments, the relationship of rising and declining economic power for international security, burden-sharing in alliances, the political economy of voting behavior in the UN, the consequences of international conflict and war for the economic development and growth of countries, and the consequences of climate change for the international economy and international security.
+Topics to be covered will include the relationship between international trade and investment ties and international conflict, the use of economic sanctions to pressure governments, the relationship of rising and declining economic power for international security, burden sharing in alliances, the political economy of voting behavior in the UN, the consequences of international conflict and war for the economic development and growth of countries, and the consequences of climate change for the international economy and international security.